STMicroelectronics/fp-sns-flight1/Projects/NUCLEO-L476RG/Examples/BootLoader/README.md

 - After code generation from STM32CubeMX software:
   - for IAR and STM32CubeIDE and before building, replace the linker scripts with the scripts in the folder LinkerScript
+  - for STM32CubeIDE and before building, open the properties and in C/C++ Build -> Settings tab Tool Settings -> MCU/MPU GCC Compiler -> Optimization check the box for:
+    - Place functions in their own sections
+	- Place data in their own sections
   - for Keil, open the "Options for Target" and in the tab "Target" set 0x4000 as ROM size.
 - This example must run starting at the beginning of the FLASH 0x08000000 in memory and works in collaboration with another program saved on the FLASH at address 0x08004000